 Proposal for dissertation approved.

 CLGE 6100.
 SPECIAL TOPICS IN CONTEMPORARY LEARNING AND INTERDISCIPLINARY RESEARCH.
-(0-3 Credits)
+(0 to 3 Credits)

 Special topics for CLAIR program.

 CLGE 6101.
 SPECIAL TOPICS IN CONTEMPORARY LEARNING AND INTERDISCIPLINARY RESEARCH.
-(0-3 Credits)
+(0 to 3 Credits)

 Used with unique course title each time offered.